kstenschke/jquery-addcaption/README.md

 A jQuery plugin that adds a caption to a given image element.

+The caption is rendered by inserting <figure> and <figcaption> tags into the DOM.
 The caption text is grabbed from a specifiable attribute, e.g. the alt-text of the resp. image.
 Optionally CSS and style attributes can be transferred from that image to the rendered figure tag.